- Things to Do

 (Walk back through the park and walk south one block until White Street.)

 The little white 2-story house on the corner of West Broadway and White Street is a stand-out in a neighborhood dominated by cast-iron buildings twice as tall and twice as wide.
 But this house has a special claim to fame – it is one of the oldest surviving houses in Manhattan.
 Built in 1809 by successful merchant and politician Gideon Tucker, it is atypical of houses from that era.
 Instead of building a Federal Style house, Tucker built a modest Dutch-style home built of brick and wood with an inverted V-shaped roof typical of Dutch homes.
 The house has served many functions over the past two centuries.
 Long after Tucker had passed away, some say that around the Civil War years a dance hall called “Shadow City” was located in the basement.
 For decades during the 20th Century, a liquor store occupied the house.
 In the 1980s a bar took over the space and was simply known to locals as “Liquor Store” for the sign that remained above the store.
 The Liquor Store bar thrived for a decade but then in 1990, a mosque opened at 245 West Broadway.
 Since state law prohibits establishments from selling alcohol within 200 feet of a house of worship, the city revoked the bar’s liquor license.
 The bar closed and J. Crew moved in.
-It is a J. Crew like no other; they kept the bar’s faded neon sign.
 The original wood bar is still intact and old photographs are on display.
-Stop in to take see the historic features and the latest in menswear!
+Stop in to take see the historic features.

 (Walk a few hundreds yards and cross West Broadway til North Moore Street)